MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/authentication/add-authentication.md

 1. Complete the form as follows:

     1. **Name**.
 Enter a name for the connection.
 You'll use this name in your bot in the `appsettings.json` file.
-For example *BotTeamsAuthADv2*.
+For example, *BotTeamsAuthADv2*.
     1. **Service Provider**.
 Select **Azure Active Directory v2**.
-Once you select this, the Azure AD-specific fields will be displayed.
+Once you select, the Azure AD-specific fields will be displayed.
     1. **Client id**.
 Enter the Application (client) ID that you recorded for your Azure identity provider app in the steps above.
     1. **Client secret**.
 Enter the secret that you recorded for your Azure identity provider app in the steps above.
     1. **Token Exchange URL**.
 Leave this blank.
     1. **Tenant ID**, enter the **Directory (tenant) ID** that you recorded earlier for your Azure identity app or **common** depending on the supported account type selected when you created the identity provider app.
-To decide which value to assign follow these criteria:
+To decide which value to assign,  follow these criteria:

         - If you selected either *Accounts in this organizational directory only (Microsoft only - Single tenant)* or *Accounts in any organizational directory(Microsoft AAD directory - Multi tenant)* enter the **tenant ID** you recorded earlier for the AAD app.
 This will be the tenant associated with the users who can be authenticated.

-        - If you selected *Accounts in any organizational directory (Any AAD directory - Multi tenant and personal Microsoft accounts e.g. Skype, Xbox, Outlook)* enter the word **common** instead of a tenant ID.
+        - If you selected *Accounts in any organizational directory (Any AAD directory - Multi tenant and personal Microsoft accounts, for example, Skype, Xbox, Outlook)* enter the word **common** instead of a tenant ID.
 Otherwise, the AAD app will verify through the tenant whose ID was selected and exclude personal Microsoft accounts.

-    1. For **Scopes**, enter a space-delimited list of graph permissions this application requires e.g.: User.Read User.ReadBasic.All Mail.Read
+    1. For **Scopes**, enter a space-delimited list of graph permissions this application requires for example: User.
+Read User.ReadBasic.All Mail.Read

 1. Select **Save**.

 ### Test the connection

-1. Select the connection entry to open the connection you just created.
+1. Select the connection entry to open the connection you created.
 1. Select **Test Connection** at the top of the **Service Provider Connection Setting** panel.
 1. The first time you do this will open a new browser window asking you to select an account.
 Select the one you want to use.
 1. Next, you'll be asked to allow to the identity provider to use your data (credentials).
 The following image is an example: